 The Council of Acas is established under statute and has corporate responsibility for all actions taken by its Members, relating to Acas duties, including any wrongful ones.
 This means that, if judgement is made against the Council by any Court, any financial settlement would normally be made out of the Service's funds rather than from the personal assets of individual Members.

-The Chairman, has particular responsibility for providing effective strategic leadership on such matters as:
+The Chair has particular responsibility for providing effective strategic leadership on such matters as:

 - formulating the Council's strategy for discharging its statutory duties

 - representing the views of the Council to government, practitioner and other bodies concerned with employment relations and to the general public